awsdocs/amazon-dynamodb-developer-guide/doc_source/ql-reference.update.md

 Update an attribute value in an existing item\.
 If the attribute does not exist, it is created\.

-The following query updates an item in the `Music` table by adding an attribute of type number \(`AwardsWon`\) and an attribute of type map \(`AwardDetail`\)\.
+The following query updates an item in the `"Music"` table by adding an attribute of type number \(`AwardsWon`\) and an attribute of type map \(`AwardDetail`\)\.

 ```
-UPDATE Music
+UPDATE "Music"
 SET AwardsWon=1
 SET AwardDetail={'Grammys':[2020, 2018]}
 WHERE Artist='Acme Band' AND SongTitle='PartiQL Rocks'
 ```

-The following query updates an item in the `Music` table by appending to a list `AwardDetail.Grammys`\.
+The following query updates an item in the `"Music"` table by appending to a list `AwardDetail.Grammys`\.

 ```
-UPDATE Music
+UPDATE "Music"
 SET AwardDetail.Grammys =list_append(AwardDetail.Grammys,[2016])
 WHERE Artist='Acme Band' AND SongTitle='PartiQL Rocks'
 ```

-The following query updates an item in the `Music` table by removing from a list `AwardDetail.Grammys`\.
+The following query updates an item in the `"Music"` table by removing from a list `AwardDetail.Grammys`\.

 ```
-UPDATE Music
+UPDATE "Music"
 REMOVE AwardDetail.Grammys[2]
 WHERE Artist='Acme Band' AND SongTitle='PartiQL Rocks'
 ```

-The following query updates an item in the `Music` table by adding `BillBoard` to the map `AwardDetail`\.
+The following query updates an item in the `"Music"` table by adding `BillBoard` to the map `AwardDetail`\.

 ```
-UPDATE Music
+UPDATE "Music"
 SET AwardDetail.BillBoard=[2020]
 WHERE Artist='Acme Band' AND SongTitle='PartiQL Rocks'
 ```

-The following query updates an item in the `Music` table by adding the string set attribute `BandMembers`\.
+The following query updates an item in the `"Music"` table by adding the string set attribute `BandMembers`\.

 ```
-UPDATE Music
+UPDATE "Music"
 SET BandMembers =<<'member1', 'member2'>>
 WHERE Artist='Acme Band' AND SongTitle='PartiQL Rocks'
 ```

-The following query updates an item in the `Music` table by adding `newbandmember` to the string set `BandMembers`\.
+The following query updates an item in the `"Music"` table by adding `newbandmember` to the string set `BandMembers`\.

 ```
-UPDATE Music
+UPDATE "Music"
 SET BandMembers =set_add(BandMembers, <<'newbandmember'>>)
 WHERE Artist='Acme Band' AND SongTitle='PartiQL Rocks'
 ```